 Temperature controlled freight comes with its challenges, with one being value priced capacity.

-As food regulations and pharma standards increase on an already limited about of temp controlled shipping options. it becomes more and more essential for shippers to open their horizons on where they can obtain temp-controlled equipment and solutions for commodities that need refrigerated protection.
+As food regulations and pharma standards increase on an already limited about of temp controlled shipping options, it becomes more important for shippers to open their horizons on where they can obtain temp-controlled equipment and solutions for commodities that need the refrigerated protection.

-Whether it is to maintain 45 degrees or the minus 10 degrees, there are other options outside of utilizing temp-controlled truckload capacity and that is to tap into both the COFC and TOFC intermodal market.
+Whether it is to maintain 45 degrees or minus 10 degrees, there are other options outside of utilizing temp-controlled truckload & LTL capacity and that is to tap into both the COFC and TOFC intermodal market.

-Temperature controlled intermodal has taken the back seat for many years to dry, but that story is starting to change and turn the corner.
+Temperature controlled intermodal has taken the back seat for many years to dry, but that story is changing.

 Within the intermodal reefer market, TOFC (trailer on flatcar) has been the service of choice, with the reason being that it has been driven by supply created from refrigerated truckload providers putting their OTR trailers on the rail for long haul efficiency.
 This truckload motor carrier strategy has been more for carriers to manage their own network than selling it as a service offering into the intermodal reefer market.